Partial Domain Adaptation without Domain Alignment: Intra Domain Structure Preserving

 \subsection{Complexity Analysis}

 The computational complexity for solving IDSP consists of three parts.
 We denote $s$ as the average number of non-zero features of each sample and we have $s \leq d, p \ll \min (n+m, d)$.
 Solving the Eq. \ref{eq12} by LU decomposition requires $\mathcal{O}((n+m)^3)$.
 For constructing the graph Laplacian matrix $\mathbf{L}$, IDSP requires $\mathcal{O}(sm^2)$.
 For constructing the kernel matrix $\mathbf{L}$, IDSP requires $\mathcal{O}((n+m)^2)$.
 Thus, the total complexity of IDSP is $\mathcal{O}((n+m)^3+sm^2+(n+m)^2)$.
-It should be noted that it is not difficult to speed up the algorithm using conjugate gradient method \cite{long2013adaptation} or kernel approximation method \cite{rahimi2007random}, which is beyond the scope of this work.
+It should be noted that it is not difficult to speed up the algorithm using randomized sketching kernel learning \cite{yin2022distributed}, sample condensation \cite{winter2021layer}, Divide-and-Conquer \cite{yin2020divide}, conjugate gradient \cite{long2013adaptation} or kernel approximation methods \cite{rahimi2007random}, which is beyond the scope of this work.